ayush12gupta/ayush12gupta.github.io/_pages/about.md

 ---

 My name is Ayush Gupta.
 I am a Masters student at [Indian Institute of Technology Kanpur](https://iitk.ac.in/) in the Department of Civil Engineering.
 I am working towards developing an efficient processing pipeline for Computing Time Series of 3D Glacier Surface Flow under the supervision of [Prof. Balaji Devaraju](https://iitk.ac.in/new/balaji-devaraju).
-I have am interested in creating data-driven methodologies using machine learning, leveraging remote sensing data to enhance current approaches and automate diverse tasks within the realm of earth observations.
+I am interested in creating data-driven methodologies using machine learning, leveraging remote sensing data to enhance current approaches and automate diverse tasks within the realm of earth observations.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.